vivliostyle/vivliostyle.org/_posts/2021-02-08-New-release-of-Vivliostyle-CLI-v.3.md

 - [vivliostyle/vivliostyle-cli/release/v3.0.0](https://github.com/vivliostyle/vivliostyle-cli/releases/tag/v3.0.0)

 As a major upgrade, v.3 includes many changes.
-Let's list just some of a major new features.
+Let's list just some of a major new features:

-- Publications can now be customized using a `vivliostyle.config.js` configuration file
+- Publications can now be customized using a `vivliostyle.config.js` initial file
 - [Vivliostyle Themes](https://github.com/vivliostyle/themes) can now be specified as a style.
 - The following input formats are now also accepted:
     - [“VFM”](https://vivliostyle.org/make-books-with-create-book/#lets-write-a-manuscript-with-vfm)......Markdown enhanced for books.